dhruvXcode247/Complete-ML-Pipeline/README.md

 # Complete-ML-Pipeline
-This project covers the end to end understanding for creating an ML pipeline  and working around it using DVC for experiment tracking and data versioning using AWS S3
+This project covers the end to end understanding for creating a ML pipeline  and working around it using DVC for experiment tracking and data versioning using AWS S3